 But, with something like iD Tech’s Online Private Lessons, kids learn through tailored 1-on-1 lessons from iD certified instructors.
 Yes, 1-on-1, "live" learning from real people.
 These are tech rockstars and top talent from elite universities who are equipped to help transform your child's interests into a potential tech career.

-Whether you want your child to try online coding classes or dive into game design, sessions are available year-round and can be booked according to your schedule.
+Whether you want your child to try online coding classes or a private coding tutor, or dive into game design, 3D modeling, and more, sessions are available year-round and can be booked according to your schedule.

 If you're unfamiliar with the concept of a tech summer camp, it can be described as summer camp fun blended with courses and opportunities for kids and teens to learn coding, game design, robotics, and more.
 So, then, a virtual tech camp is all of that, but now the collaborative spirit of the in-person program is moved online, with campers now experiencing structured tech courses alongside others, all from the comfort of home.

 Specifically, Virtual Tech Camp from iD Tech is the perfect online learning option for those on spring break or enduring a school closure who want to continue learning right now.
 Sessions are available throughout the week, in multiple timezones, with curriculum rooted in Python, Minecraft, AI, and more.